rogerwes/rogerwes/README.md

-- 🔭 I’m currently working on: different Javascript games and a github blog page personally, while working in the financials domain at C.H.
-Robinson
+- 🔭 I’m currently working on: different Javascript games and a github blog page personally, and I just started at Life Time Fitness!
 - 🌱 I’m currently learning: phaser.io & kafka
 - 👯 I’m looking to collaborate on: cloud based network connectivity for game making
 - 🤔 I’m looking for help with: writing better Javascript tests